-- (a) job creation in the municipal area; - (b) social upliftment of the local community; and poverty alleviation to the indigents - (c) Improve local economic growth - (d) Promote service delivery - (j) Agricultural properties will be granted rebates as determined by Council in its annual Budget. - (k) An additional 10% rebate calculated as follow could also be granted, limited to 5 % for the 2018/19 financial year:
+- (a) job creation in the municipal area; - (b) social upliftment of the local community; and poverty alleviation to the indigents - (c) Improve local economic growth - (d) Promote service delivery - (j) Agricultural properties will be granted rebates as determined by Council in its annual Budget. - (k) An additional 10% rebate calculated as follow could also be granted:

 i.
 1 x Two bedroom houses on property 1.00% ii.
 2 x Two bedroom houses on property 2.00% iii.
-3 x Two bedroom houses on property 4.00% iv. >3 x Two bedroom houses on property 5.00% ٧.
-If electricity provided to worker's houses 0.25% vi.
+3 x Two bedroom houses on property 4.00% iv. >3 x Two bedroom houses on property 5.00% V. If electricity provided to worker's houses 0.25% vi.
 If water is provided to worker's houses 0.25% vii.
 If sewer is provided to worker's houses 0.25% viii.
 If refuse is removed from worker's houses 0.25% ix.
-If school on property or transport is provided ł to learners 1.00% х.
-If sport facilities on property 1.00% xi.
+If school on property or transport is provided to learners 1.00% Х. If sport facilities on property 1.00% xi.
 If transport to nearest town is provided at no cost to workers at least once per month 1.00% xii.
 If training is provided to workers 1.00%

-The above additional 5% will only be granted to Bona Fide farmers with submission of the following documentation with their application:
+The above additional 10% will only be granted to Bona Fide farmers with submission of the following documentation with their application: